Warringah freeway upgrade: air quality monitoring

 The charts are interactive and best viewed in full screen mode.
 Select the desired season at the top of the page.
 Select the menu in the top right-hand corner to enter full screen mode.
 Hover over the graphs to view more information relating to the data, for example the exact date and value of the data point.
 To exit full screen mode click escape or move to the top of the screen to display and select the X.

-For the KOALA charts, select or deselect the stations displayed along the bottom of the chart to display them individually or together.
-The KOALA co-located with the Cammeray Main AQM is displayed initially.
+For the KOALA/PurpleAir charts, select or deselect the stations displayed along the bottom of the chart to display them individually or together.
+The KOALA/PurpleAir co-located with the Cammeray Main AQM is displayed initially.

 Cammeray Main Monitor